blewjy/slate/source/includes/flight_plans.md

 }
 ```

-`POST /flight/deployments/{deployment_id}/plans`
+`POST /flight/plans?deployment_id=`

 Create a new flight plan for a deployment belonging to the company of the user.
-Note that the `deployment_id` parameter in the request URL has to be a valid `deployment_id` belonging to your company.
+Note that the `deployment_id` query string in the request URL is **required**, and has to be a valid `deployment_id` belonging to your company.

 You should pass in at minimum the following details in the request body: